How we used assessments to make our hiring easier—a case study

 All in all, we’re more than happy that we used assessments to help give us more confidence in our search.
 And we're pleased that our employee really does exhibit the traits our assessments screened for.
 We hope they have a long and successful career with us—we’re counting on it!

-Editor's note: Two years later and she's still with us, making important contributions to our team.
+Editor's note: Three years later and she's still with us, making important contributions to our team.